Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - ZoomEye – Search engine for cyberspace that lets the user find specific network components.

-- OnionScan – Tool for investigating the Dark Web by finding operational security issues introduced by Tor hidden service operators.
+- OnionScan – One of the Hacking Tools for investigating the Dark Web by finding operational security issues introduced by Tor hidden service operators.

 - I2P – The Invisible Internet Project.